Fogstone/fogstone.github.io/index.md

-5.Search Operations<br><p>This chapter deals with search operations and all the possible ways to utilize those operations.
-It consists of implementing a search function,then using arrow keys to search back and forth and returning the cursor positions when finished.</p>
+5.Search Operations<br>This chapter deals with search operations and all the possible ways to utilize those operations.
+It consists of implementing a search function,then using arrow keys to search back and forth and returning the cursor positions when finished.